-A day trip in Makassar!
-Explore the village of Ramang-Ramang, a green farmland framed by Karst mountain which makes a wonderful panoramic view.
-In its neighboring village of Berua, you will also see a thrilling message from our ancestors in the distant past through ancient paintings.
-The tour concludes with a visit to historic harbor of Paotere that’s been bustling since around the 14th century.
+Explore the village of Ramang-Ramang, a green farmland framed by Karst mountain which makes a wonderful panoramic view of Stone Forest.
+In its neighboring village of Berua, you will also see a thrilling message from our ancestors in the distant past through ancient paintings in caves of Leang Leang.
+The tour includes a visit to historic harbor of Paotere that’s been bustling since around the 14th century.
 Here, you will see the masterpiece of the seafaring tradition of the Bugis ethnic group of South Sulawesi, the phinisi boats.
-In this one-day tour, you will explore the historical sites that makes Makassar what it is today.
+In this one-day tour, you will explore the historical sites that makes Makassar today.

 Direct flights to Makassar are available from Jakarta (CGK) and Denpasar, Bali (DPS).
 There are also some direct international flights from Singapore by Lion Air, AirAsia and SilkAir.

 Our favourite time for travel in Indonesia is between April to October, although Indonesia is a great year-round destination, offering memorable experiences for all kinds of adventures.
 July to August are the peak summer months.

 In West to Central part of the weather is delightfully warm and it’s a popular time for travellers to visit for holidays, whilst if you wish to travel from October to April, the Eastern part Indonesia, like Banda and Raja Ampat, would be the best option.

 If you wish to have a relaxing journey in Indonesia with less crowds, the shoulder months of April to June and September to October are ideal and slightly more economic.
 If you must travel in ‘high season’ but want to avoid the crowd, worry not, there are numbered of unbeaten track in Indonesia ready to be explored.